jyotikumariptn123-hub/Smart-turban-safety-helmet/README.md

 The full research paper explaining the problem, methodology, statistical analysis, and proposed device design is included in this repository.

+## *Why This Research Matters?

+Motorcycle accidents are one of the leading causes of road fatalities worldwide.
+For Sikh riders who wear turbans, traditional helmets cannot always be used due to religious practices.

+This research explores an alternative protective solution that respects cultural identity while improving rider safety.
+The goal is to inspire future engineering solutions that make road safety more inclusive.

 ## Related Projects

 This research is connected with other educational and technological projects developed by the author.